olliegroth/Basic-Python-Practise/README.md

 ## About The Project

-A collection of small python tasks, with the intention of improving my programming skills, and showing them off to the world.
-This is where I will store most of my small projects, and look for support from users with more experience than me.
+A collection of small python tasks, with the intention of testing and developing my programming skills.
+This repo was mainly worked upon during the end of my GCSE's and the start of my A-Level study.

 ## Bugs, Issues And Requests